Need a Los Angeles Workplace Lawyer? Contact Us Today!

 Our employment attorney in Los Angeles will fight for your rights to hold your employer accountable for the infection.
 They will ensure that you receive the necessary compensation for your condition as well.
 It will include damages for:

 - Lost wages

-Anyone that was fired for refusing to work because of Coronavirus can seek compensation from their employer.
+Anyone fired for refusing to work because of Coronavirus can seek compensation from their employer.
 Your lawyer will do their best to keep your claim on the right track.
-They'll gather evidence and ensure that your claim is being filed within the statute of limitations.
+They’ll gather evidence and ensure that your claim is being filed within the statute of limitations.